django-haystack/django-haystack/docs/inputtypes.rst

 .. class:: haystack.inputs.Clean

 ``Clean`` takes standard user (untrusted) input and sanitizes it.
-It ensures that no unintented orerators or special characters make it into the query.
+It ensures that no unintended operators or special characters make it into the query.

 This is roughly analogous to Django's ``autoescape`` support.